 Yesterday I highlighted a layout by UKS member Daphnie on the HomePage.
 The whole time I was creating the BlogBits section it was preying on my mind.
 Where had I seen it before?
 As often happens, overnight my brain ruminated on it and by the time I woke up I knew.
 My folded corners!
-Although I have done it more recently as a YouTube video here (and that one is about decorative corners), you have to go right back to 2001 and my 2Peas gallery to see the original.
+Although I have done it more recently as a YouTube video here (and that one is about decorative corners), you have to go right back to 2001 and my 2Peas gallery (which no longer exists)to see the original.
 I used vellum for the sample so you can clearly see the folds, I think, much better than you can with opaque paper.

 Oh dear, the state of my scanner at the time!
 Shocking.
 Anyway, it turns out the folded strip that forms the corners actually makes a chevron shape before you cut it apart!

 Now, the tutorial Daphnie linked to makes really nice chevrons, but there is a lot more involved to get the smooth face with no paper-edges on view.
 If you want that look, that is the way to go.
 But for what it’s worth, here’s my way.

 Firstly, you want to begin with paper weight paper, not cardstock.
 My feeling is it is just too thick.
 If you disagree, ignore me.

 Cut as many strips from a 12×12 sheet as you like.
 I did three.
 Now, the width is up to you.
 I show both 1/2 inch and 3/4 inch versions.